asymptotik/Boost-Framework-For-iOS/README.txt

 This has been updated to produce libs for armv7 and armv7s.
 A few issues in the original script have been addressed.

 The script will now download boost_1.51.0 for you.
-This allows me to include this script in source control with minimal size.
-In the original script user_config.jam was blindiny appended to. the script has been updated to edit the scripr rather than update it.
+This allows this script to be included in source control with minimal size.
+In the original script user_config.jam was blindiny appended to.
+Back to back runs would fail.
+The script has been updated to edit the file rather than append to it.
 It uses a known comment to specify where to edit it.
-This allows the script to be run multiple times without fail on an alread unpacked boost source folder.
+This allows the script to be run multiple times without fail on an already unpacked boost source folder.
 There were also some issues with how the final fat file was generated.
 Boost contains a few places where the same name was used for a file.
 This caused issues because the resulting object file (.o) would end up overwriting that of and existing (.o) file when repackaging all the separate boost libraries into a single archive (.a).
 The solution used is to simply rename all the .o files by prefixing them the package name before aggregating them into a single archive.
 So far this works with boost 1.51.0 under Xcode 4.3 and greater.